 Descendants of Princess Jieyou

-Therefore, the great diplomat Feng Liao, now an over 70 years old lady, for the third time, represented the Han Dynasty and came to Wusun.
+Therefore, for the third time, the great diplomat Feng Liao, now an over 70-year-old lady, represented the Han Empire and came to Wusun.

 You Might Also Like: